-Service modules Faculty of Education

-Prerequisites GGY 252

-Contact time 4 lectures per week

-Language of tuition Module is presented in English

-Department Geography Geoinformatics and Meteorology

-Period of presentation Quarter 4
+Contact time 2 practicals per week, 4 lectures per week Language of tuition Module is presented in English Department Geography Geoinformatics and Meteorology Period of presentation Quarter 4

-Note: The content of this module is the same as GGY 361 and students are not allowed to earn credits for both GGY 361 and GGY 363.
+Note: The module is available for BSc (Geography) and BSc (Environmental Sciences) students only.
+The theory content of this module is the same as GGY 363 and students are not allowed to earn credits for both GGY 361 and GGY 363.

 Interactions of geomorphic processes within the physical and built environments; themes such as geomorphology and environmental change, slope processes and the environment, geomorphic risks and hazards, soil erosion and conservation, geomorphology in environmental management, applied weathering.
+Practicals involve fieldwork including sampling and mapping and subsequent laboratory analysis.